 Delivering HR solutions to employ, develop, and engage a dynamic City workforce.

-Create a workforce that serves locally, thinks globally, and acts boldly.
+The City of Los Angeles, Personnel Department is committed to cultivating a diverse and inclusive workforce that serves locally, thinks globally, and acts boldly.

 Office of Workplace Equity